What is Injection Molding?

 Injection Molding is so popular, because of the dramatically low cost per unit when manufacturing high volumes.
 Injection molding offers high repeatability and good design flexibility.
-The main restrictions on Injection Molding usually come down to economics, as high initial investment for the mold is required.
+The main restrictions on Injection Molding usually come down to economics, as high initial investment for the is required.
 Also, the turn-around time from design to production is slow (at least 4 weeks).

 In this article, we will first see how injection molded parts are made and we will examine the basic characteristics of the process that are important to keep in mind when you design a part for Injection Molding.
 Next, we will delve deeper into the mechanics of the technology to understand how these are connected to its economics (through an example) and its key benefits and limitations.